Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

 Conclusion

-How is this going to help you reach your goal of becoming a better wrestler??
+How is this going to help you reach your goal of becoming a better wrestler?

-So save yourself the pain and start implementing some of the strategies above.
+Save yourself the pain and start implementing some of the strategies above.

 Hey Dickie!